 Francisco Zavala is a Welding Instructor at the Houston Branch Campus.
-Francisco has over seven years of welding experience, working in oil and gas, fabrication, and inspection.
+Francisco has over seven years of welding experience, working in oil and gas, fabrication, and inspection for companies such as Zachry, TWS, and Stronghold Inspection Performance.
 He holds certifications in welding, NDT, and OSHA.
 Francisco enjoys teaching students and spending time with his family.